UBIEEE/Project-EverGreen/README.md

 The project can be found at: https://projectevergreen.live/

 ## Managing the Local Environment

+## Env
+On a fresh clone of the repository, make sure that when testing locally to rename the .env.example to .env before running docker compose

 ### Poetry
 The development environment is being managed using [Poetry](https://python-poetry.org/).
 Please make sure that you have Poetry installed: